FLOCK4H/MMIO-Driver/README.md

 4. Run the UserMode application
 5. Everything should be 'OK' in the terminals, then it works.

-You must actually perform some transactions between UserMode and KernelMode for the driver to have a purpose, the driver itself does not do **ANYTHING**.
+You must actually perform some transactions between UserMode and KernelMode for the driver to have a purpose, the driver itself does not do **anything**.